-Marijuana 101: This course is designed to educate students on ways to reduce the harmful use of marijuana and associated problems among students who use marijuana.
-Students who are referred judicially for a first marijuana violation will be required to take the Marijuana 101 on-line module.
+Cannabis - What You Should Know: This online course is designed to educate students on ways to reduce the harmful use of marijuana and associated problems among students who use marijuana.
+Students who are referred to student conduct for a first marijuana violation will be required to take the Cannabis: What You Should Know online module.